BAT-LZ Out of Hell: A Geometric Data Structure

 \section{A Geometric Data Structure}

 To solve the 3-dimensional search problem we associate, with each level of the wavelet matrix, a data structure that represents the sequence of values $D[k]$ in the order the text positions $k$ are listed in that level.
-Because in linear space we cannot store the actual values in every wavelet matrix level, we store only a dynamic RMQ data structure on the internal levels, and store the explicit values only in (the order corresponding to) the last level.\footnote{In a wavelet matrix, that final level is not the text order, thus we need another array to map it to $D$.}
+Because in linear space we cannot store the actual values in every wavelet matrix level, we store only a dynamic RMQ data structure on the internal levels, and store the explicit values only in (the order corresponding to) the last level (in a wavelet matrix, that final level is not the text order, thus we need another array to map it to $D$).

 Let $D_l$ be the array $D$ permuted in the way it corresponds to level $l$ of the wavelet matrix.
 The dynamic RMQ structure for level $l$ is then a heap-shaped perfectly balanced tree $H_l[1\dd n]$ whose leaves (implicitly) point to the entries of $D_l$.
 The nodes $H_l[p]$ store only one bit, $0$ indicating that the maximum in the subtree is to the left and $1$ indicating that it is to the right.
 By navigating $H_l$ from the root $p$ of any subtree, moving to $H_l[2p]$ if $H_l[p]=0$ and $H_l[2p+1]$ if $H_l[p]=1$, we arrive in $O(\log n)$ time at the position $p$ where $D_l[p]$ is maximum below that subtree.
 The actual value $D_l[p]$ is obtained in other $O(\log n)$ time by tracking position $p$ downwards in the wavelet matrix, from level $l$ until the last level, where the values of $D$ are explicitly stored.
+See Fig.~\ref{fig:wm-rmq} (right); ignore the query for now.

 \subparagraph*{Updates.} When a value $D[k]$ decreases from $\infty$, we obtain its position in the top-level of the wavelet matrix as $p = \ISA[k]$; thus we must reflect in $H_1$ the decrease in the value of $D_1[p]$.
 By halving $p$ successively we arrive at its ancestors, $H_1[p_h]$ for $p_h = \lfloor p/2^h\rfloor$, $h=1, 2, \ldots$ We traverse the path upwards, recomputing the maximum value $m$ below $p_h$ and modifying accordingly the bits of $H_1[p_h]$.
 Initially, this new maximum is $m = D_1[p] = D[k]$.
 At any point in the traversal, if the parent $H_1[p_h]$ of the current node indicates that the maximum below $p_h$ descends from the {\em other} child of $p_h$, then we can stop updating of $H_1$, because decreasing $D_1[p]$ does not require further changes.
 Otherwise, we must obtain the maximum value $m'$ below the other child of $H_1[p_h]$ and compare it with $m$.
 The value $m'$ is obtained in $O(\log n)$ time as explained in the previous paragraph.
 We set $H_1[p_h]$ depending on which is larger between $m$ and $m'$, update $m \gets \max(m,m')$, and continue upwards.
 This process takes $O(\log^2 n)$ time as we traverse all the levels of $H_1$.
 We then track position $p$ downwards to the second level of the wavelet matrix, update $H_2$ in the same way, and continue updating $H_l$ on all the wavelet matrix levels $l$, for a total update time of $O(\log^3 n)$.